apsillers/lords-of-the-fey/README.md

 # Licenses

 The project as whole is licensed under the GNU Affero General Public License (AGPL) version 3, or (at your option) any later version.
-In addition ot normal GNU GPL requirements, this means that anyone who interacts with the program over a network must be offered the source code of the version of the program they are using.
+In addition to normal GNU GPL requirements, this means that, if you modify the software and host it on a network, you must offer your version's source code to anyone who interacts with the program over a network.

-All art assets (in `/static/data/img/`) are taken directly from Battle for Wesnoth and are licensed under the GNU General Public License, version 3 or(at your options) any later version.
+All art assets (in `/static/data/img/`) are taken directly from Battle for Wesnoth and are licensed under the GNU General Public License (GPL), version 3 or (at your option) any later version.